justnixx/Usr_Auth/README.md

-# LogRegPHP
+# Usr_Auth

-LogRegPHP is a simple authentication module coded in object-oriented PHP.
+Usr_Auth is a simple user authentication module coded in object-oriented PHP.
 It provides you with some helper classes to help you get on speed with your project.

 ## Usage